 No mounting board is used so it’s like a “free standing bird’s nest” style construction – not very rugged but is when the tube sockets are fixed to posts.
 The design allows easy replacement of virtually any part without case/board rework.

 Many times, prototypes sound way better than when they are put in a box especially one containing aluminium or ferrous metals so this one stays on its board and the top and sides of copper foil covered ply built around it.
+Construction has now moved to hard wired on a blank PCB using the copper as a ground plane and PTFE turrents for some components.

 Earlier version inside, Audio layout, close up and PSU “plank-o-wood”